matsedlmayr/ADGS_submit/Spatial_upscaling/README.md

   License file for the project.

 ## Workflow
-Run run_all_spatial.r as a main file for the following workflow to be executed.
+Run `run_all_spatial.R` as a main file for the following workflow to be executed.
 1. **Data preparation**
    Runs `analysis/01_loaddata.R` to download, clean, and select the dataset.